BEAST2-Dev/startingtree/README.md

 # startingtree
-nice algorithm to initialize starting trees in BEAST2
+Nice algorithms to initialize starting trees with a temporal structure in BEAST2